 This UFS will inform an annual action plan which will provide details about the actions to be implemented for the following year.
-The action plan will be developed by a working group formed within the City with expertise in arboriculture, environmental management, planning and operations.

-The action plan will include quantifiable, time-based, and prioritised actions.
+The action plan will be developed by an internal working group and will include quantifiable, time-based, and prioritised actions.
 The action plan will include details regarding the resources required to implement the actions for the given year.
-The list of priority actions will be published on the City's website for each implementation year, along with the proposed measures of success determined by the Monitoring and Evaluation Program (MEP) outlined below.